naanprofit/RCKangaroo/README.md

 <b>-base128</b>        when generating tames, save the output file in Base128 format instead of the default binary format.

-<b>--phi-fold</b>      fold points under the secp256k1 endomorphism φ when generating tames (non-zero to enable, 0 to disable; default enabled).
-Example: "--phi-fold 2" uses both P and φ(P) to shrink the tame set and improve cache locality.
+<b>--phi-fold N</b>    fold points under the secp256k1 endomorphism φ when generating tames.
+0 disables folding.
+1 (default) folds P with φ(P); 2 also considers φ²(P).
+Higher values are clamped to 2.

 <b>--multi-dp</b>      allow multiple distinguished-point tables (1 to enable, 0 to disable).
 Disabling may save memory at the cost of more DP collisions.